GrandOrgue/LoopAuditioneer/README.txt

 The lib-src/ directory contains the external libraries that LoopAuditioneer is dependant on.
-Libsndfile, and Libsamplerate written by Erik de Castro Lopo and avaiable at http://www.mega-nerd.com/libsndfile/, is provided here locally as especially the version of libsndfile included contains non-official modifications (like the ability to handle pitch fraction) that the LoopAuditioneer author has added that has not yet been officially approved of and included in the library.
-RtAudio, by Gary P. Scavone (http://www.music.mcgill.ca/~gary/rtaudio/) is used for audio output.
+Libsndfile, and Libsamplerate written by Erik de Castro Lopo and avaiable at https://github.com/libsndfile, are provided here locally as especially the version of libsndfile included contains non-official modifications (like the ability to handle pitch fraction exactly) that the LoopAuditioneer author has added that has not yet been officially approved of and included in the library.
+RtAudio, by Gary P. Scavone (https://github.com/thestk/rtaudio) is used for audio output.

 In the resources/free-pixel-icons/ directory resides the icons used by the program for the toolbar.
 The complete set is available at